Benefits of Stable Blood Sugar: How To Reap and Keep Them

 • Plain Greek yogurt

-If you’re eating too many calories and getting your fat from foods like pizza, pasta, baked goods, ice cream, and other foods that are high in refined carbs, you’re likely to have issues with blood sugar control.
+If you eat too many calories and get your fat from foods like pizza, pasta, baked goods, ice cream, and other foods high in refined carbs, you’re likely to have issues with blood sugar control.

 Final Thoughts